tailor-platform/terraform-provider-tailor/docs/resources/pipeline_resolver.md

 Optional:

 - `expr` (String) The CEL expression to evaluate for authorization.
 - `insecure` (Boolean) Whether to allow unauthorized access to the pipeline resolver.
+This option is mutually exclusive with logged_in_user.
+- `logged_in_user` (Boolean) Whether to allow access only to logged-in users.
+This option is mutually exclusive with insecure.

 <a id="nestedatt--steps"></a>